 The resource/regulatory agencies and the USACE agreed early in the planning process that acceptability of the lower Pajaro River project design was dependent upon good faith efforts to address upper Pajaro River watershed issues that could threaten the lower Pajaro River project.

-These concerns include increased development and increased stormwater flows from impervious surfaces, loss of Soap Lake as a key upstream flood detention basin, excessive sediment coming through the lower Pajaro River system, and other long-term threats to the viability of a lower Pajaro River flood protection project of any design.
+These concerns include increased development and increased stormwater flows from impervious surfaces, loss of Soap Lake as a key upstream flood detention basin, excessive sediment coming through the lower Pajaro River system, and other long-term threats to the viability of a lower Pajaro River flood risk managment project of any design.

 U.S. Army Corps of Engineers - San Francisco District